lukeai-tan/ip/docs/README.md

 ```

 ### Deleting Tasks : `delete`
-Deletes a task from the task list.
+Deletes the task at the given index.

 Format:
 ```